A concussion is a type of mild head injury. It happens when the head gets bumped, which causes a short-term change in how the brain works.

 Coaches, team managers and other club officials have a duty of care to your child and should be aware of and follow the relevant concussion guidelines for their sport.

-Concussion guidelines usually outline the following:
+Concussion guidelines usually outline:

 - what to do on the day of the game – for example, recognising the injury, checking symptoms, removing the child from play, and seeking medical advice